-bmp connect HOSTNAME port (1-65535) {min-retry MSEC|max-retry MSEC} bmp listener <X:X::X:X|A.B.C.D> port (1-65535)

-Add/remove an active outbound BMP session.
+bmp connect HOSTNAME port (1-65535) {min-retry MSEC|max-retry MSEC} [source-interface WORD] Add/remove an active outbound BMP session.
 HOSTNAME is resolved via DNS, if multiple addresses are returned they are tried in nondeterministic order.
-Only one connection will be established even if multiple addresses are returned. min-retry and max-retry specify (in milliseconds) bounds for exponential backoff.
+Only one connection will be established even if multiple addresses are returned. min-retry and max-retry specify (in milliseconds) bounds for exponential backoff. source-interface is the local interface on which the connection has to bind.